XRPLF/rippled/src/ripple/app/ledger/README.md

 ## Implementation ##

-LedgerMaster::doAdvance is invoked when work may need to be done to publish ledgers to clients.
+The `LedgerMaster` publication ledger advance logic is invoked when work may need to be done to publish ledgers to clients.
 This code loops until it cannot make further progress.

-LedgerMaster::findNewLedgersToPublish is called first.
-If the last fully-valid ledger's sequence number is greater than the last published ledger's sequence number, it attempts to publish those ledgers, retrieving them if needed.
+First, a check is made to see if new ledgers need to be published.
+If the last fully-valid ledger's sequence number is greater than the last published ledger's sequence number, the missing ledgers are published if available or retrieving if not.

-If there are no new ledgers to publish, doAdvance determines if it can backfill history.
-If the publication is not caught up, bakfilling is not attempted to conserve resources.
+If there are no new ledgers to publish, history can be backfilled.
+If the publication is not caught up, backfilling is not attempted to conserve resources.

 If history can be backfilled, the missing ledger with the highest sequence number is retrieved first.
-If a historical ledger is retrieved, and its predecessor is in the database, tryFill is invoked to update the list of resident ledgers.
+If a historical ledger is retrieved and its predecessor is in the database, the fill logic is invoked to update the list of resident ledgers based on what's already in the databases.

 ---